Marie Rimmer

-Marie Elizabeth Rimmer, CBE (born 27 April 1947) is a British Labour Party politician.
+Marie Elizabeth Rimmer, CBE (born 27 April 1947) is a British Labour Party politician who has been the Member of Parliament (MP) for St Helens South and Whiston since 2015.

 She has previously been a local councillor for St Helens Metropolitan Borough Council in Merseyside, England, and has served as Labour leader of the council three times between 1978 and 2014.
-She has recently been the Member of Parliament (MP) for St Helens South and Whiston since 2015.

-Early life
+Early life and career

-Born in 1947, Rimmer grew up in St Helens.
+Marie Rimmer was born on 27 April 1947, and grew up in St Helens.
 After she left school, she worked at the Pilkington Glass manufacturing plant, first as a comptometer operator, and later as a buyer for the engineering division.

-Councillor career (1978-2014)
+Political career

 Rimmer first became a Labour local councillor for St Helens in 1978.
-In 1985, Rimmer became Labour leader of the council.
+In 1985, she became Labour leader of the council.
 In 1986, Rimmer debated against the unfriendly take-over bid from BTR Industries, arguing that the loss of local control of the company would greatly harm St Helens.
 BTR withdrew its offer the same year.
 In 1993, Rimmer stepped down as Labour leader of the council and returned to Pilkington Glass as a health and safety advisor, until retiring from the position following the 1999 St Helens Metropolitan Borough Council election, where she became Labour leader of the council for the second time.

+Prior to the 2001 general election, Rimmer was blocked from being shortlisted for St Helens South and Whiston by Labour's National Executive Committee, amidst accusations of a "stitch-up" to parachute Shaun Woodward into the seat, as he was unlikely to win his Witney seat which he had won in 1997 as a Conservative.
+Labour officials refused to disclose reasons why Rimmer had been excluded from the shortlist, and despite being noted as a local favourite, Rimmer insisted that, despite her exclusion, she was not angry and that she "...did not come into politics to be angry".

 In the 2004 St Helens Metropolitan Borough Council election, Rimmer held her seat in West Park after 3 recounts, however the Labour council lost its majority and lost overall control of the council to no overall control.
 In the same year, Rimmer was a board member of the Northwest Development Agency (NWDA), a regional development agency for the North West England.
 In July, Rimmer and the St Helens Council backed the plans for the construction for a new stadium for St Helens R.F.C. as part of a £100m leisure complex.
 She was appointed Commander of the Order of the British Empire (CBE) in the 2005 Birthday Honours for services to local government.